duereg/manager-readme/README.md

 ### Keep Learning
  - Provide and accept mentorship
- - Grow your expertise
+ - Expertise grows through effort, not time
  - Learn different technologies
  - Be ready to explore and try new things
  - It's fine to not understand a task.
 It's NOT OK to believe that you will never be able to understand it
- - Working hard and a willingness to accept that you don’t know everything trounce any particular aptitude
+ - Work hard and accept that you don’t know everything.
+Those two things trounce any particular aptitude
  - The ability to learn is a skill that you can choose to improve or let stagnate

 ### Document everything